wagsandre/tf-gke-playground/README.md

 # GKE + ILB + IAP enabled

+## Summary
+This repo is an example to configure a Google Internal HTTPS Load Balancer integrated with a GKE web application using the Identity-Aware Proxy to application Authentication and Autorization.

+Part of this project is deployed with Terraform and some other configurations completed using Google Cloud Shell and Kubectl commands.

 Use the `terraform.tfvars` to set up your GCP project environment variables required for this project.

-All the other `.tf` files don't need to be configured.
-Do it if you prefer to set some different configurations.
+All the other `.tf` files don't need to be configured, unless you prefer to set up some different configurations.

 All the YAML files referred here are included in this repo at `./gke-config` folder